HengyeChen/Ath_hpBS_seq/README.md

 bedtools
 ### Output files
 Counts of unme, hemiW, hemiC, and fully-methylated dyads at each position are saved in *.all.count files.
 These files are in bed format.
 The four column after #chr #pos1 #pos2 are the count of unme, hemiW, hemiC, and fully-methylated dyads, respectively.
+CHH methylation only has two status unme and me.
+CCG has 8 statuses.
+We use 000, 011, 010, 001, 100, 101, 110, and 111 to represent the eight statuses at single molecule level.
+This information is saved in .matrix file.
+CSG position is not included in the matrix file.

 ## Step3.
 Call DMRs
 ### Input files